Things to consider before approaching a member of staff

 Read the "perspectives" to obtain some insight into the experiences of students.

-When are you available and for how long?
+When are you available and for how long, including term-time?

-Whether you are an Imperial undergraduate or a student from elsewhere be sure as to when you are available to undertake a UROP research experience.
+Whether you are an Imperial undergraduate or a student from another UK university be sure as to when you are available to undertake a UROP research experience.

-Imperial College undergraduates can also participate on a much reduced part-time basis during the academic year.
+Imperial College undergraduates can also participate on a much reduced part-time basis during the academic year (i.e. during term-time).

 Some further points for Imperial College undergraduates (only) to consider: